JunWei25/CV/README.md

 # CV

-A cimple CV created using HTML.
+Coded a cimple CV using HTML.